Minimum terms and conditions of employment

 2. requests for flexible working arrangements for certain types of employees;

-6. personal/carer’s leave, compassionate leave and family and domestic violence leave;
+5. personal/carer’s leave and compassionate leave (including family and domestic violence leave);

 The NES apply to all employees.
 Employers contravening the NES are potentially subject to significant penalties including fines, injunctions and orders for reinstatement.